mukhamedissa/kazakh-tts-android/README.md

 An Android library for offline Kazakh text-to-speech synthesis, built on [sherpa-onnx](https://github.com/k2-fsa/sherpa-onnx) and the [ISSAI KazakhTTS](https://github.com/IS2AI/Kazakh_TTS) VITS model.

 - 6 speaker voices, 22050 Hz output
-- Streams audio while the model is still generating
 - Model loads from a remote URL, bundled assets, or a local directory
 - Pluggable logger (Timber, no-op, or custom)
 - Min SDK 26; arm64-v8a, armeabi-v7a, x86_64